 - (a) exposures acquired through underwriting of a new Tier 2 Capital instrument and the exposure is disposed of within five days of the date of issue.
-If the exposure is not disposed of within five days of issuance, it must be reported; or - (b) the equity exposure or other capital investment is held under a legal agreement on behalf of: - at Level 1 an external third party, even if held in the name of the reporting entity; or - at Level 2 a party outside the Level 2 consolidated group, even if held in the name of the reporting entity (or another member of its Level 2 consolidated group).
+If the exposure is not disposed of within five days of issuance, it must be reported; or - (b) exposures that are held under a legal agreement on behalf of: - at Level 1 an external third party, even if held in the name of the reporting entity; or - at Level 2 a party outside the Level 2 consolidated group, even if held in the name of the reporting entity (or another member of its Level 2 consolidated group).